What is a Return on Investment?

 Whether your organization sells products through your own website, Shopify, Etsy or a third party CPG company handles your sales, you must get complete data on direct sales from each platform your products are being purchased through.

 The data gathered from your sales across all platforms including wholesale, retail & 3rd Party e-commerce sites can be used to calculate your return on investment.

 Problems With Getting Reliable Data to Calculate ROI

-If accurate data can’t be obtained to the true costs of every aspect of your operations from sourcing & production costs to wages and distribution costs, your organization can not only potentially miss out on increasing profits and revenue through new initiatives or exploiting practices that are working well for your business.
+If accurate data can’t be obtained to the true costs of every aspect of your operations from sourcing & production costs to wages and distribution costs, your organization can potentially miss out on increasing profits and revenue through new initiatives or exploiting practices that are working well for your business.

 How to Optimize Your E-Commerce Site to Increase Your ROI

 One of the most important aspects of optimizing your ecommerce store is to gain better insights into your reported data.

 A lot of valuable information and insights can be obtained that your organization can be used to optimize your site content while utilizing keywords and ads that can complement your individual product listings.

 Having an experienced ecommerce marketing partner or team that can provide you with insights including KPIs. conversions and valuable keywords can help you quickly establish A/B testing that allows you to optimize your product, collection and blog pages to incorporate additional keywords to help them be found organically, but also to optimize your ad and promotional spending.

 Strategies to Increase ROI